aleph-collab/aleph-collab.github.io/_pages/about.md

 ### Contact

-<p style="padding-left:25px;">For any questions regarding curriculum or pricing, please contact us below.
+<p style="padding-left:25px;">If you are interested in signing up, or for any questions regarding curriculum or pricing, please contact us below.
 We look forward to supporting you or your student accomplish all academic goals!</p>

 <section>
 	<div class="row" style="background-color:#F2F3F3;">